yugenomnia/omnia/index.md

   section_img: ''
 - section_image: "/assets/images/my-project.jpeg"
   section_title: Zucchini flower
-  section_description: 'The perfect snack to enjoy with a Omnia signature cocktail
+  section_description: Our menu is designed to create your own 3 course menu.
+Whilst
-    at the start of your dinner.
-The flower is served with salsa verde, parmesan custard & lavosh.
-A crispy, creamy, fresh and beautifully served bite.
-This little explosion of flavor will make you want some more.
-Also available to order whilst enjoying a drink at the bar.  '
+    you browse through the menu and have to make some hard decisions, we recommend you doing this with one or more snacks and a drink.
+For many years the smoked ocean trout cigar has been the favourite of our guests but the new addition to our menu, the zucchini flower served on lavosh bread with salsa verde and a parmesan custard is running close.
+Available to order during dinner and also as a snack at the bar.
   button_text: browse our menu
   button_url: "#"
   section_second_title: ''